Laws of hydrodynamics and their application

 The flow rate Q is defined to be the volume of fluid passing by some location through an area during a period of time.
 In symbols, this can be written as: Q = V / t

 where V is the volume and t is the elapsed time.
 The units you would use in hydraulics for the volume flow are liter per minute or l/min.

-The diameter of an oil line depends primarily on the volume flow.
-In order to answer this question, we derive the following relation:
+The diameter of an oil line depends primarily on the volume flow as well as the speed of an hydraulik cylinder.
+In order to answer these questions, we derive the following relation:

 Regarding a hose you see that flow rate and velocity are related.
 But flow rate also depends on the diameter of the hose.
 The precise relationship between flow rate Q and velocity v is: Q = dV /dt = A * v

 A cross sectional area, V volume of the oil, v velocity oil

 A brief overview of the flow velocities in different pipe sections:

 Suction lines: 0.5 to 0.8 m / s

 Return line: 2 to 4 m / s